openwolfco/openwolf.com/_posts/projects/2018-11-27-minipaire.md

     url: "/assets/images/projects/mp1.png"
     alt: "MiniPaire.com"
 ---
-<p>MiniPaire is a branded family apparel store that focuses on the French market.
+<p>MiniPaire.com is a branded family apparel store that focuses on the French market.
 The business works with a major printing manufacturer with warehouses in Bordeaux, FR and USA.</p>
 <br>
 <p>Matching T-Shirt designs are custom created and branded by Minipaire.
 Extensive online marketing has been completed and the store is currently live. </p>